MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

 6. Type **top: 2em**, and then press ENTER.
 7. Right-click the **#three** entry, and then click **Add attribute**.
 8. Type **left: 2em**, and then press ENTER.
-9. In Internet Explorer, notice how the **three** box is positioned relative to its normal position.
+9. In Microsoft Edge, notice how the **three** box is positioned relative to its normal position.
 10. In the F12 Developer Tools window, on the **CSS** tab, click the **position:relative** rule for the **#three** selector, change it to **position:absolute**, and then press ENTER.
-11. In Internet Explorer, notice how the **three** box is now positioned relative to its containing **article** block.
+11. In Microsoft Edge, notice how the **three** box is now positioned relative to its containing **article** block.
 12. In the F12 Developer Tools window, on the **CSS** tab, on the **CSS** tab, click the **position:absolute** rule for the **#three** selectore, change it to **position:fixed**, and then press ENTER.
-13. In Internet Explorer, notice how the **three** box is positioned relative to the browser window.
+13. In Microsoft Edge, notice how the **three** box is positioned relative to the browser window.
 Make the window small enough to require scrolling and see how the **three** box remains stationary when you scroll (it does not scroll into view).
-14. Close Internet Explorer, and then close Visual Studio 2017.
+14. Close Microsoft Edge, and then close Visual Studio 2017.

 # Lesson 4: Enhancing Graphical Effects by Using CSS3